 Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If your feet are hurting, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Foot blisters develop as a result of constantly wearing tight or ill-fitting footwear.
 This happens due to the constant rubbing from the shoe, which can often lead to pain.

 A foot blister is a small fluid-filled pocket that forms on the upper-most layer of the skin.
 Blisters are filled with clear fluid and can lead to blood drainage or pus if the area becomes infected.